- Local time

 Other Skills & Interests: (What else can your character do?
 Can be as mundane as cooking or sports, or it can be as high-minded as philosophy or art.)

 Pet: Every student is permitted to bring one (1) per with them to the University, for emotional support and assistance with research.
-The rules are that the pet must be smaller than the owner (or, if it is a shapeshifter, it must stay in a correctly sized form unless given permission), and that it cannot be inherently dangerous—a baby dragon that spits fire is okay, but a baby basilisk that kills everyone it looks at is not.
+The rule is that it cannot be inherently dangerous—a baby dragon that spits fire is okay, but a baby basilisk that kills everyone it looks at is not.
 Students will be held responsible for the actions and care of their pets.

 A mysterious and powerful force that permeates the universe, magic is—to humans, at least—a volatile and chaotic aspect of their world.
 Fundamentally and at the most abstract level, it is the capability of special objects, living things, or signs to interact with the world in a way beyond the explanation of natural phenomena.
 Songs that can cause stars to fall from the sky, scrolls that can provide raise the dead with nothing but normal paper and ink, and simple motions of the hand that can cause distant rocks to levitate without being touched—these things are all the result of different ways to interact with magic.
 There are also magical creatures, weather patterns, forests, buildings, stones, mountains, celestial objects, words, thoughts, et cetera—if it exists in the world, there is likely a magical version of it out there.